© 2023 by Michael Firth, Gray's Inn Tax Chambers

 “The fact that a third party is directly affected, either legally or financially, by the outcome of legal proceedings is a legitimate consideration to be taken into account” (Barclays Bank plc v.
 CEC [1992] VATTR 229)

-Persons joined to ensure that they are bound by findings of fact
+- Persons joined to ensure that they are bound by findings of fact

 “By directions dated 1 November 2013, Judge Barbara Mosedale joined Mr Thomas, Mr Stuart Thomas and SSS…Judge Mosedale made this joinder direction in order that these three additional parties should be bound by findings of fact made by this Tribunal in this appeal insofar as they were relevant to other appeals…” (Spring Capital Ltd v.
 HMRC [2015] UKFTT 0066 (TC), §6).

 “My view is that…there is a real risk of inconsistent findings of fact being made in potential proceedings for restitution which Gnutti might decide to take either against HMRC or the appellant and which it is still in time to initiate; and that risk is such as to justify what is likely to be a quite limited increase in cost and expense for the appellant in these proceedings by adding a second respondent.
 While I accept that the risk of inconsistent findings can only be nullified if the Court hearing the subsequent proceedings were to find abuse of process, as res judicata will not apply, it seems a real possibility that such a court might find it abusive for Gnutti, if a party to these proceedings, to seek to re-open the question of whether the appellant repaid it the VAT when its associated company made the payment of $2 million.”
 (Bradonbay Ltd v.
-HMRC [2015] UKFTT 229 (TC), §65 – the question was whether the vendor/taxpayer had passed on the cost of paying VAT when selling a business, the purchaser).
+HMRC [2015] UKFTT 229 (TC), §65 – the question was whether the vendor/taxpayer had passed on the cost of paying VAT when selling a business, the purchaser)

-Where subject matter of appeal has been validly assigned
+- Where subject matter of appeal has been validly assigned

 “I consider that those words in Rule 9(1) are wide enough to include a change in circumstances consisting of a valid assignment of the subject matter of an appeal, and also that a substitution is necessary because the Appellant has assigned its claim to the Applicant.”
 (New Miles Limited v.
-HMRC [2012] UKFTT 33 (TC), §33, Judge Kempster – customs BTI obtained in wrong name; HMRC’s conclusion disputed; person actually affected substituted).
+HMRC [2012] UKFTT 33 (TC), §33, Judge Kempster – customs BTI obtained in wrong name; HMRC’s conclusion disputed; person actually affected substituted)

-Tax indemnities/warranties
+- Tax indemnities/warranties

 “It would be a bizarre situation, in my judgment, should the appellants have to conduct the appeal on the basis of the material at present before them at the instance of the [indemnifying party], but that the [indemnifying party] could take their part in the appeal before the tribunal putting forward their own wholly different slant and conducting their own case differently from that of [the appellant].” … “Should they become necessarily involved in the appeal as a result of information given [to the Appellant], who have a duty to conduct the appeal in accordance with the undertaking, different considerations may arise” (Schwarz v.
-Aresta Ltd [1989] STC 230 at 234 - 235);
+Aresta Ltd [1989] STC 230 at 234 - 235)

-Cannot join a party without his/her consent
+Cannot add a party without his/her consent

 “I do not consider that the tribunal has power to compel an otherwise unwilling party to join an appeal as a third party…The Tribunal has no power or jurisdiction over that person unless either he has already appealed, in which case his appeal may if appropriate be joined with another party litigating the same matter, or he applied to be joined.”
 (Canterbury Hockey Club v.
 CCE VTD19086, §23)